 What will happen if we have un-matched set a record and glue records for a given hostname?

-i mean to say you will get arbit results.
+Nothing will work!
+I mean to say you will get arbit results.
 In fact a few months back it took me 1hr to find out a similar issue where i get different ip for a hostname from different locations.
-So all i can say – be careful!!!
+So all i can say - be careful!